 This statement opens up a dialogue so you can get permission from the prospect to have a preliminary conversation.

 Would you be comfortable spending just a few minutes with me on the phone now, if I stick to this timetable?

 This establishes a timeline, letting the prospect know that you're taking accountability for the length of the call, that you respect the person's time and won't keep him or her on the phone.

 Once you have gotten permission to continue, you now have a prospective customer engaged in a conversation with you--and you can then determine whether there's a good fit.

 Remember: Have a Conversation

 One final, important note: Do not read the script, under any circumstances.
-Instead, practice the script as written, then practice it from memory--so that the words emerge naturally, as if you just thought of them, the moment you began speaking.
+Instead, practice the script as written, and then practice it from memory--so that the words emerge naturally, as if you just thought of them, the moment you began speaking.

 This is what great stage actors do.
 They rehearse until the words are "part of them"--then, when they speak lines they've spoken on stage 100 or even 1,000 times before, each performance seems fresh and exciting.

 Also, when you ask a question as part of the conversation, stop and actually listen to the customer.
 Don't plow through like a carnival pitchman.
-This is about having a conversation, not about getting the words out of your own mouth.
+This is about having a conversation, not about getting the words out of your mouth.